joelmedeiros/simple-api-sf4/readme.md

 ### Running the tests

-All tests were wrote using [codeception](https://codeception.com) library, then we need to use its commands to run all tests:
+All tests were written using [codeception](https://codeception.com) library, then we need to use its commands to run all tests:

 ```bash
 docker-compose exec php vendor/bin/codecept run
 ```

-For this task, I did not wrote Unit tests, because In my concern, It was not needed.
+For this task, I did not write Unit tests, because In my concern, It was not needed.

 After run the tests, some data will be generated to be used by our API.